Endometriosis Excision Specialist in Palo Alto, California

 - History of Endoscopy

 Doctor Nezhat /Endometriosis expert bay area/ has trained thousands of surgeons on advanced laparoscopic surgery.
-These are photos of Doctor Nezhat teaching students in Stanford's laparoscopic surgery simulation lab.
+These are photos of Doctor Nezhat teaching students at a laparoscopic surgery simulation lab.

 Please email us at if you would like to receive additional medical articles about Endometriosis surgery.